openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

 This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.

+As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to the Verifiers using the Wallet.
+A VP Token contains one or more Verifiable Presentations in the same or different credential formats.

+This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
+The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).

-Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.
-The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter, depending on the grant type either in the authorization or the token response.
+Verifiable Presentations are requested by adding the newly defined parameter `presentation_definition` using the syntax as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.
+The VP Token is returned in a `vp_token` response parameter, depending on the grant type either in the authorization or the token response.

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent from the Verifier to the Wallet using redirects on the same device (same-device flow) and where the Authorization Request is passed across devices (cross-device flow).
 Implementations can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support different deployment architectures.
+In order to cater for the specific requirements of some of the deployments in the Issuer-Holder-Verifier Model, this specification defines the following extensions:

+* new response types `vp_token` and `id_token vp_token`, which allow to return a `vp_token` in the authorization response (standalone or along with an OpenID Connect ID Token [@!OpenID.Core]).
+See (#response_type_vp_token) for more details.
-This specification also introduces a new OAuth response mode `direct_post` to support the cross device flow (see (#response_mode_post)).
+* a new OAuth response mode `direct_post` to support the cross device flow (see (#response_mode_post)).

-This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
-The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).

 Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

-# VP Token {#vp_token}

-The primary extension that OpenID for Verifiable Presentations makes to OAuth 2.0 is to enable End-Users to present Verifiable Presentations to the Verifiers using the Wallet.
-The VP Token consists of one or more Verifiable Presentations (VPs).

-The VP Token can contain VPs of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

 # Authorization Request {#vp_token_request}